Fiserv/Commerce-Hub/docs/Resources/API-Documents/DaaS/Returns-Optimizer-Service.md

 Returns Optimization Service enables sharing of relevant data between like industry verticals by receiving a consumer return report.
 Merchants can leverage the data to make a more informed transaction decision in an attempt to reduce refunds.

+The service will help merchants reduce returns in real-time at the time of purchase or return through targeted incentives for "High Returners" identified using Fiserv's data analytics.

 ---

 ## Request Variables